impleotv/stplayer-release/README.md

 No license is needed for application evaluation - it will work in demo mode (with some restrictions).

-**StPlayer** is a node locked software, so you have to get a license (after purchasing the SW) in order to lift demo restrictions.
-Please install the application and fill an [online form](https://docs.google.com/forms/d/e/1FAIpQLSd_XW6bDsFce1G1cpds4gMQNlwNax0CvkWzcMbscxZ5rLaIbA/viewform), providing the ***Node Info*** string (IMPORTANT!!!) for the target machine.
+**StPlayer** is a node-locked software, so you have to get a license (after purchasing the SW) in order to lift demo restrictions.
+Please install the application and fill out an [online form](https://docs.google.com/forms/d/e/1FAIpQLSd_XW6bDsFce1G1cpds4gMQNlwNax0CvkWzcMbscxZ5rLaIbA/viewform), providing the ***Node Info*** string (IMPORTANT!!!) for the target machine.
 ***Node Info*** string can be found at ***Options->License***, as shown below.
 ![NodeInfo string](images/license.jpg)